How To Create To Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-Enabling this option lets you display the user who assigned the to-do item in the email.
-This is a useful option if your site has several project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This option is useful if, for example, your website has various project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out email notifications.
-Add your company name, your domain, your name, or anything you like in this field …
+Use this field to customize the “From” field when sending out emails to users.
+You can enter your company name, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you would like showing as the “sent from” email address …
+Add into this field the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User

-Type into this field a subject field for the email that will be automatically sent out to users whenever a new item has been added in your to-do list …
+Add a subject field for the email that will be automatically distributed to users whenever new items have been assigned in your to-do list …

 Text in Emails Sent to User